9060/ac3filter.spdifer/_readme.txt

 streams of various formats to digital (SPDIF) output without any change.
 This allows to use digital connection for multi-channel sound.

-See more info at the following article: http://ac3filter.net/files/docs/ac3filter_1_30b/spdif_eng.pdf
+See more info in this article: http://ac3filter.net/files/docs/ac3filter_1_30b/spdif_eng.pdf

 Copyright (c) 2007 by Alexander Vigovsky